 A hernia is a bulge that may appear when tissue pushes through the muscle holding the tissue in place.
 The most common type of hernia is an abdominal hernia, which means they form in the belly or groin areas.

 Hernias can be painful, especially when you cough, lift something heavy or bend over.
 Do you suspect you have a hernia but are not sure what type you have and if you need to get it treated?
 If so, this article will help you learn about the different types of hernias and when you should seek treatment.

 1. Inguinal hernia

 An inguinal hernia is the most common type of hernia.
 It occurs when a portion of the bowel protrudes out through an opening in the abdominal muscles into the groin.
-The bulge may contain abdominal tissue, fatty tissue or a loop of intestine.
+The bulge may contain abdominal tissue, fatty tissue, or a loop of the intestine.
 There are two types of inguinal hernias:

 - Direct inguinal hernia: A direct inguinal hernia may develop when a weak area forms in the lower abdominal area.
 Lifting, straining or coughing can contribute to a hernia forming.
 People who are obese, pregnant or constipated are more likely to develop a direct inguinal hernia.